 - Free/Fee: While the showers are free, membership is usually required.
 Many gyms do offer some type of free trial period (usually around 7 days) or a day pass (though these can really add up).

 - Convenience: Most cities and towns will have some type of fitness facility that you can take advantage of.
 24-Hour Fitness is one of the biggest chains in the USA and they offer 24/7 access.
 If you are on a more rural trip, this may not be the best option for you.

 - How to Find: For the bigger chains, like 24 Hour Fitness or Gold’s Gym, you can head to their website and see a list of their locations.
 Smaller or more local gyms will have to be searched by looking up the cities you are passing through.

 - Toiletries/Cleanliness: Gym showers are clean and the bigger chains will provide you with towels and toiletries, but not always.
 So make sure you do your research.

-- Top Tip: While these are easy to come by and great facilities, the cost can add up if you don’t have a membership, so use sparingly.
+- Top Tip: While these are easy to come by and have great facilities, the cost can add up if you don’t have a membership, so use them sparingly.